 Along with estrogen, progesterone is also a main hormone prescribed for replacement therapy.

 Progesterone is often given alongside estrogen to reduce the risk of developing endometrial cancer.
-However, it is safe to take on its own for pre-, peri-, and postmenopausal women.
+However, it is safer to take on its own under doctor supervision.

 Types of progesterone replacement therapy include pills, suppositories, creams, and patches.